 The plan for this one was to choreograph a single, unedited sequence.
 But we needed an appropriately minimal location for free, and so I attempted to hijack "at least three hours" after the band’s soundcheck at a London gig.
 We all squeezed into a circle on stage in the same arrangement I'd sketched out, then we were told we had only 45 minutes before being booted out.
 So with very little time and only available spotlights, we moved fast, without a camera rig, follow-focus or viewfinder.
 After five takes we were out of there.
-Naturally, I wanted a sixth.
+Oh, for a sixth.

 An acoustic performance of the song features in the sunny Binaural Swimming (Beach).